Doordash builds tools

 Successfully operating a delivery network is a daunting logistical challenge: customers, delivery people (“dashers”), and merchants all bring their own concerns and priorities to the table.
 Providing a top notch customer experience to all three requires a lot of tooling.

 DoorDash’s engineering teams were responsible for building all of their own internal tooling; and as an operationally-heavy company, there was a lot to get done.
-Rohan Chopra runs engineering for the Dasher team – a group of engineers and operators responsible for the delivery person (“Dasher”) experience – and building internal tools for his team was tedious but critical: “these tools took 2 weeks to build, but it was necessary, since these operators were blocked.”
-Building one off tools that would visualize a Dasher’s route, draw a region, or enable the team to work with restaurants was a manual, multiple week affair.
+Rohan Chopra runs engineering for the Dasher team – a group of engineers and operators responsible for the delivery person (“Dasher”) experience – and building internal tools for his team was tedious but critical: “these tools took months to build, but without them, our operators were completely blocked.”
+Building one off tools that would visualize a Dasher’s route, draw a region, or enable the team to work with restaurants was a manual, multiple month affair.

 Rohan’s team first used Django’s admin panel, but faced immediate challenges: it wasn’t built to scale and lacked the customization they needed.
 “The admin page is not built to scale, it gave too much power to users, and it even took our site down a few times because of unanticipated huge queries.”
 The ORM generated inefficient queries that put a strain on DoorDash’s infrastructure, and required manual inputs to do basic things like setting a Dasher’s status to is_active.